 The following information and advice is to help you complete the newly qualified teacher (NQT) induction year.

-The National College for Teaching and Leadership is a national agency responsible for:
+The Teaching Regulation Agency (TRA) is a national agency responsible for:

 - Award of qualified teacher status (QTS)

 The induction period comes after you have completed the initial teacher training and been awarded qualified teacher status.

 The induction must be completed by newly qualified teachers who want to continue teaching.

 During your induction year you will get your own individual programme of support from a designated induction tutor within your school.
 This support will include: